Madre London: Professional career

+The Spring League

-After going undrafted in the 2019 NFL Draft, London signed with the Alphas of The Spring League on October 17, 2020.
+After going undrafted in the 2019 NFL draft, London signed with the Alphas of The Spring League on October 17, 2020.
 He rushed for 61 yards on 16 carries in their week two victory over the Conquerors, but that would be his final game with the team as their next game was forfeited and the remainder of the 2020 Fall season was cancelled amidst the COVID-19 pandemic.

+FCF

 London then joined the inaugural 2021 Fan Controlled Football season, a new league run by fan decisions where players are drafted to new teams every week.
 He had 13 carries for 41 yards and three receptions for 23 yards in the four-game season.

+Cologne Centurions

 London signed with the Cologne Centurions of the newly formed European League of Football (ELF) ahead of the 2021 season.
 In his league debut, he rushed for 269 yards and three touchdowns as the Centurions lost 55–39 to the Panthers Wrocław.
 He was then named the week two MVP after rushing for 352 yards and four touchdowns in their home opener against the Barcelona Dragons, which they won 40–12.
 In their week three victory over the Leipzig Kings, London recorded 348 yards and four touchdowns.
 He only ran for 85 yards in the next game against the Frankfurt Galaxy, but surpassed the 1,000-yard mark on the season in just four games.
 In week 7, London once again earned weekly MVP honors for recording 320 yards and four touchdowns in their win against Wrocław.
 He added 290 yards and four more touchdowns on the ground the following week against Barcelona.
 After the Centurions' bye week, London earned his third weekly MVP award by recording 138 rushing yards, a rushing touchdown, and a receiving touchdown in their 19–9 home win against Stuttgart.
 He passed the 2,000-yard milestone in the game, giving his team a 5–4 record and securing a playoff berth.
 London was rested, along with some other starters, in the regular season finale.
 In nine regular-season games, he had 269 carries for 2,009 yards and 22 touchdowns, leading the league in all three categories.
 The Centurions lost 36–6 to the Frankfurt Galaxy in their first playoff game, with London contributing 168 yards and a touchdown.
 He was one of the four Americans selected to the All-Star team, and was subsequently named the league's Most Valuable Player.
 London would later be named to American Football International's 2021 All-Europe first team as a top running back in Europe.